isomerpages/moe-yishunpri/_departments/MOTHER TONGUE/MALAY LANGUAGE.md

 ### **Learning Journeys (Experiential Learning)**

-In alignment to MOE’s policy to make the MTL “living” languages, our ML Unit conducts learning journeys to provide real-world context for classroom learning.
+<p style="text-align: justify;">In alignment to MOE’s policy to make the MTL “living” languages, our ML Unit conducts learning journeys to provide real-world context for classroom learning.
 Students are provided with an authentic platform to enhance their language use.
-The visit to Fort Canning Park, Malay Heritage Centre and Lower Seletar Reservoir have increased the students' understanding of the different aspects of their language, history and culture.
+The visit to Fort Canning Park, Malay Heritage Centre and Lower Seletar Reservoir have increased the students' understanding of the different aspects of their language, history and culture.</p>

 **<u>Learning Journey to Fort Canning Park</u>**

-Students learn about the various herbs and spices found at Fort Canning Park.
-They take a walk and closer look and explore the Spice Garden, discover and understand the world around them in an uninhibited way.
+<p style="text-align: justify;">Students learn about the various herbs and spices found at Fort Canning Park.
+They take a walk and closer look and explore the Spice Garden, discover and understand the world around them in an uninhibited way. </p>

 **<u>Learning Journey to Malay Heritage Centre</u>**

-The Malay Heritage Centre provides wonderful cultural exposure and learning opportunities for the students.
+<p style="text-align: justify;">The Malay Heritage Centre provides wonderful cultural exposure and learning opportunities for the students.
 They are exposed to various artifacts that depicts Malay Language culture.
 Students also learn about the history of various historical places in Singapore such as Kampong Glam.
-They also witnessed antique musical instruments as well as watched old Malay Language films dated from the Malay sultanate.
+They also witnessed antique musical instruments as well as watched old Malay Language films dated from the Malay sultanate.  </p>

 **Water Learning Programme (LJ to Lower Seletar Reservoir)**

-This programme provides the students with an authentic learning experience.
+<p style="text-align: justify;">This programme provides the students with an authentic learning experience.
 During the Learning Journey (LJ) to the Lower Seletar Reservoir, the students have the opportunity to apply vocabulary taught in class and practice their language skills.

 They also learn about the importance of Singapore’s water catchment areas.
-This programme is facilitated by students from Northbrooks Secondary School.
+This programme is facilitated by students from Northbrooks Secondary School.</p>